Too Much of a Good Thing Can Keep Your Presentation from Being Great

 Lawyers today talk too fast.
 They do this even when the judge—or court reporter—interrupts them to tell them to slow down.
 Heed their advice and take your foot off the gas.
 This is partly because the court reporter has to get everything down.
 But the more important reason is that it is harder for the audience to follow your argument when you talk too fast.

 Slowing down can also help you sound more confident, more authoritative, and more persuasive.
-I once listened to the recording of the oral argument from Gideon v.
+Listen to the oral argument from Gideon v.
 Wainwright, a landmark U.S. Supreme Court case from the 1960s.
 I was blown away by the stately cadence of Abe Fortas, the famous lawyer (and later Supreme Court justice) arguing for Gideon.
-He had you hanging on every word.
+I was hanging on every word.

 Shortly after that, I listened to an oral argument at today’s U.S. Supreme Court.
 It felt like I was listening to a New Yorker order a combo meal at a crowded McDonalds.
 This is partly due to the shorter time allowed for argument these days.
 Sometimes talking quickly is a necessity in order to get your points in.
 But going fast doesn’t make your presentation more persuasive.